luccasts/luccasts/README.md

 # 👋Hello guys!
 Welcome to my github profile
-## My name is Lucas and my nickname is "Lucasts"
+My name is Lucas and my nickname is "Lucasts"
-##pronoun: He/him/his
+Pronoun: He/him/his

 ## 🔨Tools and Technologies